duanjunhyq/ProbeTools/README.md

 ```
 $ python incrementalprobes.py -t <target_space_FASTA.fa> -o <job_name> -b <batch_size> -m <max_probes_in_panel> -c <coverage_target>
 ```
 The script automates a generalized incremental design process.
 Probes will be generated against the provided target space FASTA, adding a number of probes each batch specified by <batch_size>.
 New batches will be added until one of end-point conditions is met: the panel contains the maximum number of probes, or the 10th percentile of target coverage reaches the coverage target, or there is no remaining uncovered sequence in the target space.
-At this point, the final probe panel will be complete (job_name_final_probes.fa), and statistics will be generated on the final probe panel design (job_name_summary.tsv and job_name_long.tsv).
+At this point, the final probe panel will be complete (job_name_final_probes.fa), and statistics will be generated on the final probe panel design (job_name_final_summary.tsv and job_name_final_long.tsv).

 # .pt Format Specifications
 The .pt format is largely derived from the FASTA format.
 Each entry spans three lines, each starting with its own identifying character: